Knewest/Knewest/README.md

 _____________________________________________________________________________________________________________

 > [ⓘ Note:]() <br>
-***The top languages do not indicate my skill level or anything like that; it's a GitHub metric to determine which languages have the most code on GitHub.
-It is a new feature of github-readme-stats.***
+***<ul>The top languages do not indicate my skill level or anything like that; it's a GitHub metric to determine which languages have the most code on GitHub.
+It is a new feature of github-readme-stats.</ul>***

 _____________________________________________________________________________________________________________